‹ Back to The Vine

 Having extra cash on hand is crucial for businesses of all sizes—whether you’re looking to expand operations, cover an unexpected cash flow gap, or capitalize on a seasonal opportunity, a business line of credit is a reliable, long-term way to get that cash when you need it.

-This may seem daunting, especially if you’re a startup.
+This may seem daunting, especially if you’re a startup that needs a line of credit.
 Thankfully, applying online has never been easier—we’ve laid out five straightforward steps for how to get a line of credit for your business.

 What you need to know